-In addition, to open new opportunities for interdisciplinary learning, the College engaged the private sector and foundations.
-For example, the College worked with Deloitte to apply their 'As-One' diagnostic tool to provide insights into conditions that support or hinder collaboration within the UN system, informing the development of context-specific leadership programmes.
+In addition, to open new opportunities for interdisciplinary learning.
+Office of the UN Secretary-General to offer the second edition of its course on Building Partnerships for Development Effectiveness. the College engaged the private sector and foundations.
+For example, the College worked with Deloitte to apply their 'As-One' The course equips UN colleagues to respond to challenges and diagnostic tool to provide insights into conditions that support opportunities that arise from engaging with new, emerging and or hinder collaboration within the UN system, informing the 'non-traditional' development partners. development of context-specific leadership programmes.